opalmedapps/opal-app/docs/deployment/ci-cd.md

         This is done by executing versioning commands available in [opal_env.setup.js](../../opal_env.setup.js).
       - `@semantic-release/git`: Commits the above files to the default branch.
         This commit is also tagged by semantic-release to identify the new version number (e.g. `v1.0.0`).
-  - Note: for the first pipeline, the work ends here.
+  - Note: The first pipeline ends here.
 This is because the first pipeline is not running on the brand-new commit made by semantic-release.
 For the build to use to the newly committed version in `config.xml`, it must be on a new pipeline running on the latest commit, i.e. the commit created by semantic-release and tagged with a version number.